 The Company's New Zealand subsidiary, Electropar currently leases two parcels of property, on which it has its corporate office, manufacturing and warehouse space.
-The entities leasing the property to Electropar are owned, in part, by Grant Wallace a Director, and Cameron Wallace an employee.
-For each of the years ended December 31, 2013, 2012 and 2011, Electropar incurred a total of \$.3 million, \$.3 million and \$.3 million for such lease expense.
+The entities leasing the property to Electropar are owned, in part, by Grant Wallace a Director.
+For each year ended December 31, 2014, 2013 and 2012, Electropar incurred a total of \$.3 million annually for such lease expense.
 The Audit Committee of the Board of Directors approved this transaction.

 The Company's DPW operation rents two properties owned by RandReau Properties, LLC and RaRe Properties, LLC., which are owned by Kevin Goodreau, Vice President of Business Development - Solar Division, and Jeffrey Randall, Vice President of Product Design - Solar Division.
-For the years ended December 31, 2013, 2012 and 2011, DPW paid rent expense of \$.3 million annually for the properties.
+For the year ended December 31, 2014, 2013 and 2012, DPW paid rent expense of \$.2 million, \$.3 million and \$.3 million, respectively, for the properties.
 The Audit Committee of the Board of Directors approved this transaction.

 The Company's Belos operation hires temporary employees through a temporary work agency, Flex-Work Sp.
 Z.o.o., which is 50% owned by Agnieszka Rozwadowska.
-Agnieszka Rozwadowskais the wife of Piotr Rozwadowski, the Managing Director of the Belos operation located in Poland.
-For the years ended December 31, 2013, 2012 and 2011, Belos incurred a total of \$.3 million, \$.7 million and \$.7 million, respectively, for such temporary labor expense.
+Agnieszka Rozwadowska is the wife of Piotr Rozwadowski, the Managing Director of the Belos operation located in Poland.
+For the year ended December 31, 2014, 2013 and 2012, Belos incurred a total of \$.5 million, \$.3 million and \$.7 million, respectively, for such temporary labor expense.
 The Audit Committee of the Board of Directors approved this transaction.